86 min, 2018, documentary

 54 min, 2018, broadcast version

 A documentary about cultural survival and stolen children: inside the first truth and reconciliation commission for Native Americans.
-Dawnland aired on Independent Lens in November 2018.
+Dawnland aired on Independent Lens in November 2018 and was awarded an Emmy® for outstanding research in 2019.

 About the film